Detroit files for bankruptcy, stage set for court fight

 Detroit was once synonymous with U.S. manufacturing prowess.
 Its automotive giants switched production to planes, tanks and munitions during World War Two, earning the city the nickname of the "Arsenal of Democracy."

 Now the city's name has become synonymous with decline, decay and crime.
-A population that peaked at 1.8 million in the 1950s has fallen steadily since then.
-Manufacturing job losses and an exodus of white residents to the suburbs, which accelerated after race riots in the 1960s, have left huge swaths of this 80 percent black city blighted and crime-ridden.

-Pay cuts and job reductions in the city's police and fire departments have added to the sense of insecurity.
-Budget cuts have left streetlights broken, fire hydrants out of order, and cop cars and fire trucks badly in need of repair.
+Detroit has seen its population fall to 700,000 from a peak of 1.8 million people in 1950.
+The city's government has been beset by corruption cases over the years.
+Waning investment in street lights and emergency services has left it struggling to police the streets.

-The city's murder rate is at its highest in nearly 40 years; only a third of Detroit's ambulances were in service in the first quarter of 2013; and an estimated 5,000 buildings a year intentionally are set on fire.
+The city's murder rate is at its highest in nearly 40 years; only a third of its ambulances were in service in the first quarter of 2013; and its nearly 78,000 abandoned buildings create "additional public safety problems and reduces the quality of life in the city," the governor noted in his letter.

-To compound the challenges, a crime wave in city government has compromised efforts to recover.
-In just one high-profile case, former Mayor Kwame Kilpatrick sits in prison, after he and associates were convicted of public corruption and systematic bid rigging.

-The private sector has sought to make inroads against the crushing problems.
-Quicken Loans founder Dan Gilbert in 2010 began moving more than 7,000 jobs downtown, and several Detroit-based foundations have begun targeted investment in small local firms, neighbourhoods and public schools.

-In June, the city's emergency manager, Orr, presented a proposal to creditors offering them pennies on the dollar.
+In June, Orr presented a proposal to creditors offering them pennies on the dollar.
 His plan had met with resistance from some creditors, most notably Detroit's two pension funds representing retired city workers.
 The funds recently filed lawsuits in a state court challenging the governor's ability to authorize Orr to file for bankruptcy.

 LONG ROAD AHEAD